Bolney

-The majority of the village sits between the A23 to the east, and the A272 to the south and consists of a main north/south road called The Street and towards the top of the village by Top Street, Cherry Lane and Ryecroft cutting east/west.
+The majority of the village sits between the A23 to the east, and the A272 to the south and consists of a main north–south road called The Street and towards the top of the village by Top Street, Cherry Lane and Ryecroft cutting east/west.
 Outside of this area the village extends south of the A272 down Bolney Chapel Road and to the East of the A23 in Crossways.
 The Bolney crossroads of the A23 and A272 has always been an accident black spot, and even with the building of the A23 flyover the area still has a high level of accidents and incidents on its stretch of the A23.

 History

-It is believed the name of the village came from the Saxon word “Bolne” meaning “a village (or high place) near marsh”, as the area is on high ground in an area that was marshy.
+It is believed the name of the village came from the Anglo-Saxon word “Bolne” meaning “a village (or high place) near marsh”, as the area is on high ground in an area that was marshy.
 Saxon road timbers have been excavated in The Street and there is a suggestion that this was an old route north into St Leonard's Forest.

 In mediaeval times the village was noted for its cherry fair and iron smelting and until the early 20th Century a windmill existed on the Common.

 At the heart of the village is St Mary Magdalene's Church, which partly dates from the 12th century.
 The tower houses the first ring of eight bells in Sussex, the oldest dating to 1592.
 At the top end of the village in Top Street there is another place of worship, the Bolney Village Chapel.

 Historically the Village was in two parts the main village was clustered around the church and to the north there was the Common.
 House building up The Street during the 20th century joined these two parts together.

 The last remaining pub in the village is called The Eight Bells in reference to the set of bells in the village church.

 The village has a relatively high number of listed properties, with two main clusters at the south, around the church and to the north, in what was originally the Common.
+In terms of parishes, Ansty and Staplefield lies to the east, Cowfold to the west, Twineham to the south and Slaugham to the north.

+Notable buildings and areas

+Bolney is divided between Low and High Weald.
+In the Low Weald the ground is Weald clay but the soils in the High Weald is made up of the Hastings Group of beds (so-called because they outcrop along the Hastings cliffs).
+The Hastings Group is largely sandstone which helps form the hills, valleys and gills (streams) characteristic of the High Weald.
+The Wealden gills (rocky streams) come from St Leonard's Forest and Worth Forest.
+There are eight ancient trees in the parish and they are all English Oak.